peter6888/stock/quant_study/README.md

 # Quantitative Strategy Backtesting

-This directory contains a clean, refactored quantitative strategy backtesting framework with common functionality extracted into shared modules for better maintainability and reusability.
+This directory contains a comprehensive quantitative strategy backtesting framework with shared utilities and standardized implementations for better maintainability and reusability.

 ## 📁 File Structure